OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 ## Publishing an add-in for other users to access

-The simplest Office Add-in is made up of an manifest file and an HTML page.
-The manifest file describes the add-in's characteristics, such as its name, what Office desktop clients it can run in, and the URL for the add-in's HTML page.
-The HTML page is contained in a web app that users interact with when they install and run your add-in within an Office client application.
+The simplest Office Add-in is made up of a manifest file and an HTML page.
+The manifest file describes the add-in's characteristics, such as its name, what Office applications it can run in, and the URL for the add-in's HTML page.
+The HTML page is contained in a web app that users interact with when they install and run your add-in within an Office application.
 You can host the web app of an Office Add-in on any web hosting platform, including Azure.

 While you're developing, you can run the add-in on your local web server (`localhost`).
 When you're ready to publish it for other users to access, you'll need to deploy the web application and update the manifest to specify the URL of the deployed application.